 Remember when you would save money in your piggy bank?
 Or keeping a secret stash hidden between the pages of your notebook?

 Yes, you’ve probably come a long way since then.
-Saving for the future is as important to you now, as it was when you were a child.
+Saving for the future is more important to you now as compared to when you were a child.

-Everyone needs a financial safety net, and you must do that by saving when you can and the best time is to start now.
+Everyone needs a financial safety net, and you must do that by saving when you can, and the best time is to start now.
 Growing up you may have started writing down your expenses or keeping a note of where you want to spend your money.
-You do the same as you’ve grown up, just that it’s on a bigger scale
+You do the same as you’ve grown up, just on a bigger scale

 We caught up with Nupur Joshi, who completed her Master’s In Enterprise Risk from Columbia University and is currently working as a Management Consultant with EY, Times Square.

 Speaking about the importance of saving money, Nupur says, “First and foremost, savings are important to prepare for a rainy day.
 If one has cash set aside during emergencies, it is less stressful financially.
 But that is not the only purpose of saving money.
 Saving money is also important to prepare for the future and to build wealth.
 When it comes to how soon one should start saving, the best answer would be as soon as possible.
 Since money compounds over a period of time, it is important to start saving early to take advantage of the magic of compounding.”